 8.3.
 Finding Eigenvalues and Eigenvectors¶

-We will begin with the equation for eigenvectors and eigenvalues and insert an identity matrix so that we have a matrix multiplied by a vector on both sides of the equality.
+We will begin with the equation for eigenvectors and eigenvalues, and insert an identity matrix so that both sides have a matrix multiplied by a vector.

-Then we rearrange the equation to find what is called the characteristic eigenvalue equation.
+Then we rearrange the equation to find the characteristic eigenvalue equation.

-The case where is a trivial solution that is not of interest to us.
+We are not interested in the trivial solution to equation (8.1) where \(\bm{x} = \bm{0}\).
 Eigenvectors are defined to be nonzero vectors.
-The solution to equation (8.2) only exists when the columns of matrix form a linear combination with yielding the zero vector.
-This linear dependence of the columns of the characteristic equation means that it is singular—having a zero determinant.
+The solution to the characteristic eigenvalue equation only exists when the columns of the matrix \(\mathbf{A} - \lambda\,\bf{I}\) form a linear combination with \(\bm{x}\) yielding the zero vector.
+The linear dependence of the columns of the characteristic equation means that it is singular, having a zero determinant.

 8.3.1.
 Finding Eigenvalues¶

-The scalar eigenvalues, , can be viewed as the shift of the matrix’s main diagonal that will make the characteristic matrix singular.
-The Eigenvalues are found by subtracting along the main diagonal and finding the set of for which the determinant is zero.
+The \(n\) scalar eigenvalues, \(\{\lambda_1, \lambda_2, \ldots, \lambda_n\}\), can be viewed as the shift of the matrix’s main diagonal that will make the characteristic matrix singular.
+The Eigenvalues are found by subtracting \(\lambda\) along the diagonal and finding the set of \(\lambda\)s for which the determinant is zero.

 Note

-The determinant yields a degree- polynomial, which can be factored to find the eigenvalue roots.
+The determinant yields a degree-\(n\) polynomial, which can be factored to find the eigenvalue roots.

 >> A